CSC207-UofT/course-project-java-sapiens/phase1/design_document.md

 Interface Segregation Principle: In out project, we have an Activity interface that every different activities implements.
 We tried to only include the methods that all the activities have in common (display, and getData), so that none of them has to implement a method that it does not need.

 ### A brief description of which packaging strategies you considered, which you decided to use, and why. (see slide 7 from the packages slides)
-This project structures the source code files into packages based on architecture by layer being showed: [img.png](img.png).
+This project structures the source code files into packages based on the clean architecture layer.
 Each fold contains files that usually aren't closely related to each other.
 This results in packages by layer with low cohesion modularity, but with high coupling between packages.
 This strategy also leads to a package for each technical group of classes.
 One disadvantage of using Clean Architecture by layer is that editing a feature involves editing files across different folders.
+But since most of our features is very losely related, we didn't need to seperate our packages by feature.

 ### A summary of any design patterns your group has implemented (or plans to implement).
+- We used a Factory to create the appropriate use case for the two type of users using our program.
+- We plan to use an Adaptor to wrap additional info to the Commodities such as a note to the delivery on how the commodity should be handled.